Making a Difference in Community One Relationship at a Time

 The next time I attended the “Knitting Club” in the Community Room this Mom had a been offered a role that worked well for family.

 I feel incredibly blessed to have met these amazing people and continue to stay in touch in different ways.
-Gayle Beavil continues to work as a Community Coordinator and is now hosting a podcast with Bal Dhillon “Community Room.”
+Gayle Beavil and Bal Dhillon hosted a podcast “Community Room.”
 In one conversation The Open Arms of Community Schools, Care and Connection of Newcomers Gayle speaks with two parents from the Conversation Circle at Maywood Community School.

 In December 2023 I had the true joy to be a guest on Gayle Beavil’s podcast “Love Sweet Love” where we talked about our work together.